MDK Module

 t1: test (mass >=0.0) warning "mass flow negative";

-- In MDL the user actually writes the equation, not assignments like in traditional programming languages.
-Therefore it is permitted to use expressions on the left hand side.
+- In MDL the user actually writes an equation, not assignments as in traditional programming languages.
+Therefore, in MDL it is permitted to use expressions on the left hand side.

-- The sequence how the equations are written is irrelevant for the actual solution process.
-PSE’s solver determines the optimum solution sequence independently and according to the actual process model.
+- The sequence in which the equations are written is irrelevant for the actual solution process.
+PSE’s solver determines the optimum solution sequence independently, according to the process model you've built.
+So you can write the MDL equations in any order you wish.

-- It is allowed to use conditional statements inside an equation.
+- MDL allows you to use conditional statements ("if" statements) inside an equation.

 Model Compiler